 - When good sleep is lost due to tossing and turning, illness, or work schedules, the body responds with inflammatory cellular damage.

 - This can occur in the digestive track as Irritable Bowel Syndromes (IBS), Crohn’s Disease, or other digestive disorders.(3)

 10. Healthy Sleep Impacts Emotional and Social Interactions

 - As is with all that matters most to individuals, good sleep enhances our ability to comprehend and rationalize our emotions more accurately.

 - Having a good night’s rest also offers a more valid way of perceiving and analyzing social cues from others, like body language, voice intonations, eye contact, etc.

-I sincerely hope you indulge in the benefits of the wonderful nutritious diet plans, and recipes that are offered to you.
-Obviously, there are so many ways to eat nutritiously sound, and stay fit, yet finding the resources takes incredible amounts of time, energy, and expense to you.
+Hopefully, you will choose to indulge in the benefits of the wonderful nutritious diet plans, and recipes that are offered to you.
+There are so many ways to eat nutritiously sound, and stay fit, yet finding the resources takes incredible amounts of time, energy, and expense to you.
 I want to encourage all my tribal members to seek the best in yourself, and find ways to live a healthy, fit life, especially after trauma or abuse.
 Find a partner who can assist you in reaching your goals, and focus on YOU!!
 Always remember how remarkable YOU are no matter what other people may think or say to you.
 This is about YOUR JOURNEY!!
 Let me know how I can assist you in making your goals in living a healthy lifestyle come true…✨

 Kimberly Lees, Ed.D.